lfvarela/personal-website/README.md

 # personal-website
 ---
-This going to be my personal website built on a MEAN stack.
+This going to be my personal website built on a MEAN stack